scaffold-eth/se-2-challenges/README.md

 Functions of note:

 - `provideService`: The Guru sends wisdom over the wire to the client.
-- `reimburseService`: The rube creates a voucher for the recieved service, signs it, and returns it.
+- `reimburseService`: The rube creates a voucher for the received service, signs it, and returns it.
-- `processVoucher`: The service provider recieves and stores vouchers.
+- `processVoucher`: The service provider receives and stores vouchers.

 The first two functions are complete - we will work on `processVoucher`, where the service provider examines returned payments, confirms their authenticity, and stores them.